MountainGod2/homepage-config/README.md

 # Custom CSS Themes

-  Also included is `customtheme.css` showing how to further customize the colours.
+  Also included is [`customtheme.css`](https://github.com/MountainGod2/homepage-config/blob/main/customtheme.css) showing how to customize the colours further.

   The easiest method is likely either via a browser extension such as Stylus, or by using a subfilter module in Nginx (or similar).